Jacob Hostetter: Career

-Jacob Hostetter was born near York in the Province of Pennsylvania.
-He attended the common schools and worked as a clockmaker.
-He was a member of the general assembly of Pennsylvania from 1797 to 1802.
+Hostetter was a member of the general assembly of Pennsylvania from 1797 to 1802.
+Hostetter was commissioned as judge in York County on February 28, 1801.
+He succeeded John Stewart who left for the U.S. Congress and was succeeded by John L. Hinkle.

 He was elected as a Republican to the Fifteenth Congress to fill the vacancy caused by the resignation of Jacob Spangler.
-He was reelected as a Republican to the Sixteenth Congress.
-He moved to Ohio and settled in Columbiana, Ohio, where he died on June 29, 1831.
+He was re-elected as a Republican to the Sixteenth Congress.